 Non-hierarchical classification (cluster method)

-Cluster analysis is the proficiency for grouping samples or objects into unknown groups and transmission of particular objects to these groups by classification.
+Cluster analysis is proficient at grouping samples or objects into unknown groups and transmission of particular objects to these groups by classification.
 Cluster analysis has long been perceived as a powerful statistical tool in grouping stations into climatologically homogeneous region districts dependent on the given meteorological parameters (Zhang et al. 2001).
 A number of studies have used this technique to successfully achieve spatial variability annual or monthly rainfall (Dinpashoh et al. 2004; Belkhiri et al. 2010; Arab Amir et al. 2017).
 The hierarchical clustering routine produces a dendrogram showing how samples can be made and grouped according to their similarity to each other (Belkhiri et al. 2010).
 In the present study, we cut the dendrogram from an area of regions grouping stations with a similar temporal evolution of rainfall and groups with the same characteristic.

-According to the study carried out by Medjerab & Hania (2005), one of the most significant advantages of PCA and DFA methods is the possibility of grouping meteorological stations of a region without any a priori hypothesis, in the case where the percentage of the total variance expressed by the significant main components is very high.
+According to the study carried out by Medjerab & Hania (2005), one of the most significant advantages of PCA and FDA methods is the possibility of grouping meteorological stations of a region without any a priori hypothesis, in the case where the percentage of the total variance expressed by the significant main components is very high.

 RESULTS AND DISCUSSION